AlexMercedCoder/MercedUI/readme.md

 ### makeComponent

 _makeComponent({options})_
 Pass an object with all the options in to generate a component.
+This is best used for a very simple components.
+For multi-line templating and reactive state use makeLiveComponent, MercedElement, or quickComponent

 #### Option properties

 -   prefix: the first part of the components components name
 -   name: the second part of the components name
--   template: a string with the html to be outputted whenever the tag is used
+-   template: a string with the html to be outputted whenever the tag is used (entire string must be on one line)
 -   connected: string for code to be run when the component is mounted
 -   observe: string to ObservedAttributes to constructor
 -   other: string to define methods or make use of attributeChangedCallback, disconnectedCallback or adoptedCallback